Some prophesies come true.

 All just so we can be advertised at.
 Personally.

-Facebook and Google are easy to blame, but in fact the whole adtech fecosystem is a four-dimensional shell game with thousands of players.
+Facebook and Google are easy and correct to blame, but in fact the whole adtech fecosystem is a four-dimensional shell game with thousands of players.
 It’s also so thick with complex data markets and data movements that there is also no limit to the number and variety of vectors for fraud, malware and spying by spooks, criminals, political operatives and other bad actors.
 It’s a dark world where anyone can create or steal mindshare, hack beliefs and opinions, sow doubt, spread hate, turn friends and families against each other, drive otherwise calm people into mobs and violence—all while journalism and democracy fail to restrict or sanction the cause.
 Take away adtech and most of that shit doesn’t happen.

 So, what to do?